Computation Alignment: Capacity Approximation without Noise Accumulation: Proof of Lower Bound in Theorem for Two Users

 \subsection{Precoding and Matched Filtering}

 Consider time slots $t_1, \ldots, t_L$ in subblocks $1, \ldots, L$ that are matched as described in the last section.
-We now describe a linear precoding transmitter design and matched filtering receiver design that transform the complex channel over these $L$ time slots into an integer channel.
+We now describe a linear precoding transmitter design and matched filtering receiver design that transform the complex channel over these $L$ time slots into parallel integer channels.

 Construct the diagonal matrix

 from the $L$ matched channel gains between transmitter $k$ and receiver $m$ and define $\hat{\bm{D}}_{m,k}$ in the same manner, but with respect to $\hat{h}_{m,k}[t_\ell]$.
 Observe from \eqref{eq:match} that